mikeobrien/mikeobrien.github.com/_posts/2012-8-28-configuring-nginx-mono-and-asp-net-on-raspberry-pi.md

 ---
 layout: post
-title: Setting up nginx, ASP.NET and FubuMVC on the RaspberryPi
+title: Setting up nginx, Mono and ASP.NET on the RaspberryPi
-tags: [RaspberryPi, Mono, ASP.NET, FubuMVC]
+tags: [RaspberryPi, Mono, ASP.NET]
 ---

 Thanks to the all the sources on the interwebs for help compiling these steps.
 These instructions assume you're running Debian image on your pi.
 If you havent set that up see [here](http://www.raspberrypi.org/downloads) for further instructions.